Making the most of the internet for family history

 Use internet apps to get in touch

-Contacting overseas relatives for family history is more personal (and cheaper) with apps like Skype and FaceTime.
+Contacting overseas relatives for family history is more personal (and cheaper) with apps such as Skype, WhatsApp, Zoom and FaceTime.
 They let you make video and voice calls over the internet, so you can see each other without paying for international calls.

-See our Connecting to others course to learn more about using Skype and FaceTime.
+See our Connecting to others course to learn more about using these video chat apps.

 When you're contacting long-lost relatives, use the same caution as you would with any stranger on the internet.
 Don't give away your personal details until you're extremely confident they are real relatives.